talmage47/PhotoPrompter/README.md

 # PhotoPrompter
-An app designed to inspire users to take photos of mundane things throughout their day
+An ios app designed to inspire users to take photos of mundane things throughout their day